simplefoc/Arduino-FOC-drivers/src/encoders/calibrated/README.md

 ## Future work

 - Reduce the LUT size by using a more efficient LUT type - maybe pass to uint16_t
-- Use a more eficient LUT interpolation method - maybe a polynomial interpolation
+- Use a more efficient LUT interpolation method - maybe a polynomial interpolation